Great Tibet Tour Logo GREAT TIBET TOUR ®

 The Two Golden Fish symbolizes impulsiveness and happiness in Buddhism.
 It also represents complete liberty of motion or movement in the water.
 Moreover, it represents profusion and fertility for fish can multiply rapidly.
 Thus, this symbol deeply represents freedom from the shackles of status or caste.
 In China, this symbol represents conjugal harmony and loyalty for fish usually swim in pairs.

 In Tibetan Buddhism, the sea is usually associated with the world of suffering and trials.
 This world of suffering is called the "cycle of samsara."
-The symbol of these two Golden Fish represents the contentment and courage to swim across the ocean of sufferings without tiring and drowning, and free of fear and anxiety.
+The symbol of these two Golden Fish represents the contentment and courage to swim across the ocean of suffering without tiring and drowning, and free of fear and anxiety.
 Artists usually depict these two fish as two carp fish because the carp is an elegant fish owing to its great shape, size, and longevity.

 The Parasol

 The Parasol is indicative of royal dignity.
 It also symbolizes protection from the sun's heat.
-In a way, it symbolizes protection from sufferings.
+In a way, it symbolizes protection from suffering.
 The parasol is usually ornate.
 It is depicted with a dome that represents wisdom.
 It also comes with a skirt around the dome that represents compassion.
 More often, the dome is shaped octagonally to represent the Eightfold Path of Buddhist practices.
 In some instances, it is shaped like a square.
 As a square, it represents the 4 directional quarters.

 Over the domed frame of the parasol stretches yellow or white silk.
 A pleated silk frieze usually hangs from its circular rim.
 The silk frieze has multi-colored valances and silk pendants.
-The lower circular rim of the parasol is marked by a golden crest-bar.
+The lower circular rim of the parasol is marked by a golden crest bar.
 Moreover, its silk frieze may be bedecked with yak-tail pendants and peacock feathers.

 The Conch Shell

 The Conch Shell symbolizes good actions because through its permeating sound it inspires the masses into good actions.
 Its sound awakens the masses from their ignorance and leads them into enlightenment.
-Since ancient times, the white conch shell that is characterized by its spiral contour to the right had been used to sound a call to action.
+Since ancient times, the white conch shell that is characterized by its spiral contour to the right has been used to sound a call to action.

 Traditionally, the ancient gods carried huge conch shell horns that proclaim their triumphs and valor.
 The conch shell has also been used as a battle horn that is similar in function to that of the contemporary bugle.
 Thus, the conch horn, since time immemorial, has been a symbol of power, sovereignty, and authority.
 Common folks believe that it could banish evil spirits, ward off harmful creatures, and prevent natural disasters.